Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The available defenses depend on the specific allegations.
 Common defenses in a complex healthcare fraud or anti-kickback violation case include the following:

 Medical necessity.
 Defendants can challenge the government’s claim that billed services were not medically necessary.
-Clinical documentation, expert testimony, and applicable CMS coverage determinations support this defense.
+Clinical documentation, expert testimony, and applicable CMS coverage determinations support this defense across sectors including wound care, hospice, injection and infusion therapy, and behavioral health.

 Good faith reliance.
 Reliance on the advice of counsel or compliance programs can negate the element of intent.